 Our vision is to be the preeminent global leader in providing timely and critical resources for NP educators.
-We advancing innovative models that support NP educational programs to meet the highest quality standards.
+We advance innovative models that support NP educational programs to meet the highest quality standards.
 We unite and lead NP educators in transforming healthcare.

-Accountability: Prepare NP faculty to respond to the changing health care system through the implementation of evidence-based strategies.
+Prepare NP faculty to respond to the changing health care system through the implementation of evidence-based strategies.

-Policy: Lead NP faculty to advance policy that influences NP education and practice.
+Lead NP faculty to advance policy that influences NP education and practice.

-Diversity: Champion a culture of diversity and inclusivity in the NONPF and across NP education.
+Champion a culture of diversity and inclusivity in the NONPF and across NP education.

 Advance NP faculty scholarship in teaching, research, practice, and service.